-In Minnesota, prosecutors sometimes charge lawful weapon carriers with Felony Assault 2, not for their conduct, but for the subjective perception of another person.
-And Minnesota’s Second Degree Assault crime statute allows a felony charge for assault, even with no bodily harm at all, if “with” a weapon.
-Moreover, Prosecutors enjoy implying something nefarious about the word, “brandishing.”
+In Minnesota, prosecutors sometimes charge lawful weapon carriers with Felony Assault 2, not for their conduct, but for another person’s subjective perception.
+And Minnesota’s Second Degree Assault statute allows a felony charge, even with no bodily harm at all, if “with” a weapon.
+“Brandishing” implies showing a weapon as an intentional threat of violence.

 Two Defenses (But Pick One)